tr325/aoc23/README.md

 1. All numbers adjacent to a non-`.`-symbol are relevant engine parts.
 What's the sum of those numbers?
 2. Gears are `*` symbols that are adjacent to exactly two engine parts.
 Their ratio is the multiple of those two parts.
 Find the sum of all gear ratios in the engine.

+## Day 4 problem statement:

+1. Each card has winning numbers and your numbers, separated by `|`.
+A match is worth a point, with each subsequant match on a card doubple the points.
+Find the sum of points for all cards.